 We guarantee to ship plants that are in prime condition for growing.
 If your order is damaged or fails to meet your expectations, we will cheerfully replace or refund it.
 Please contact our Customer Service Department at 1-800-503-9624 or email us at [email protected].
 Please include your order number or customer number when contacting us.

-Average Customer Rating: (15 Reviews) Write a Review
+Average Customer Rating:

 Sort by:

-A viewer from Pine City, NY
+A viewer from Indianapolis

-11 of 11 people found this review helpful.
+10 of 10 people found this review helpful.
 Do you? yes no Certified buyer

-A viewer from Connecticut
+A viewer from Texas

 Plant Salvia in full sun and well-drained soil.
 For perennial varieties in Zones 5 and colder, drainage is especially important in winter.
 Cut back hard, to 3-4" after flowering to keep plants compact and to promote rebloom.